guicho271828/dynotune/README.md

 # Dynotune - Automated parameter tuner for CL

-This library provides an easy-to-use interface to the optimization algorithms.
+This library provides an easy-to-use interface to black-box optimization algorithms.

-It is primarily intended for tuning the meta-parameter of a particular function, solver or system.
++ Intended for tuning the meta-parameter of a particular function/solver/system.

-It focuses on the usability and should "work out of the box".
-It should also support many algorithms, but it should not force the users to understand them.
++ Focuses on the usability and should "work out of the box".
-It could even automatically select the algorithm to use.
++ It should also support many algorithms, but it should not force the users to understand them.

-Although the tuner should be interruptible and multi-threaded, this greatly depends on the implementation of each optimizer.
++ Although the tuner should be interruptible and multi-threaded, this depends on the implementation of each optimizer.

 ## Usage